Chinese national carbon trading scheme: Plan specifics

 In the 2010s, China implemented seven pilot carbon markets in various zones that thrive on production of cement, electricity, heat, petroleum and oil extraction.
 These zones are: Beijing, Chongqing, Guangdong, Hubei, Shanghai, Shenzhen and Tianjin, which represent 25% of China's total GDP.
 These stationary activities are known to be the most polluting and largest emitters of GHG.
-Since the pilot plan started, it is estimated that 40.24 million metric tons of carbon dioxide have been traded.
+In 2016, it was estimated that 40.24 million metric tons of carbon dioxide have been traded.